MichaelD1976/template_dev_ops_project/README.md

 Automation ensures consistent setup for all contributors and avoids repetitive commands.

+## Setup.py
+In small projects or when running scripts directly, a setup.py file is often not needed because Python can find files in the same folder.
+However, for structured projects and CI/CD workflows, setup.py (or pyproject.toml) is important: it tells Python that your project is an installable package, allows imports like from template_dev_ops_project import ... to work anywhere, and enables GitHub Actions to run tests in a clean environment.
+Installing the package locally with pip install -e . makes development easier by reflecting code changes immediately, and it also provides the metadata needed if you ever want to distribute the package.

 ## Requirements

 Dependencies are listed in requirements.txt.
 Currently, only pytest is required for running tests.
 Additional packages (e.g., numpy, pandas) can be added here as the project grows.